Travix-International/frontend-tech-test/README.md

 - add `checkTitle` middleware to check passed params in request body.
 If there is no `title` param (which is required I belive) then 400 status code is returned.
 - change response status codes and response body due to the REST.

+## Writing tests

+- add unit tests for the tasks reducer (client side)
+- add integration tests for the Drawer and TasksList components.

+### Tradeoffs

+- I know that it should be a mock server to test API calls, but for simplicity I've decided to keep my main server for that purpose.
+- I've added only one test for the server side just to show how it works